-NEW ISSUE - BOOK-ENTRY-ONLY
+NEW ISSUE - BOOK-ENTRY-ONLY Ratings: See "RATINGS" herein.

-In the opinion of Co-Bond Counsel, under existing law and assuming continuing compliance by the Commission with certain covenants intended to assure continuing compliance with the Internal Revenue Code of 1986, as amended (the "Code"), and all applicable regulations thereunder, interest on the 2018B Bonds (including any original issue discount properly allocable to the owner of a 2018B Bond) is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; provided, however, for the purpose of computing the alternative minimum tax imposed on certain corporations (as defined for federal income tax purposes), such interest is taken into account in determining adjusted current earnings for tax years that began prior to January 1, 2018.
-Furthermore, in the opinion of Co-Bond Counsel, under existing law, the 2018B Bonds are exempt from Pennsylvania personal property taxes and the interest on the 2018B Bonds is exempt from Pennsylvania personal income tax and corporate net income tax.
-For a discussion of other federal tax consequences arising with respect to the 2018B Bonds, see "TAX MATTERS" herein.
+In the opinion of Co-Bond Counsel, under existing law and assuming continuing compliance by the Commission with certain covenants intended to assure continuing compliance with the Internal Revenue Code of 1986, as amended (the "Code"), and all applicable regulations thereunder, interest on the First Series Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
+Furthermore, in the opinion of Co-Bond Counsel, under existing law, the First Series Bonds are exempt from Pennsylvania personal property taxes and the interest on the First Series Bonds is exempt from Pennsylvania personal income tax and corporate net income tax.
+For a discussion of other federal tax consequences arising with respect to the First Series Bonds, see "TAX MATTERS" herein.

-\$141,200,000 PENNSYLVANIA TURNPIKE COMMISSION VARIABLE RATE TURNPIKE REVENUE BONDS, SERIES B OF 2018
+\$84,365,000 PENNSYLVANIA TURNPIKE COMMISSION TURNPIKE REVENUE REFUNDING BONDS, FIRST SERIES OF 2019

-Dated: Date of Delivery

-Due: As shown on Inside Front Cover
+Dated: Date of Delivery Due: As shown on Inside Front Cover

-The Pennsylvania Turnpike Commission Variable Rate Turnpike Revenue Bonds, Series B of 2018 (the "2018B Bonds") are being issued pursuant to a Supplemental Trust Indenture No. 48 dated as of November 1, 2018 ("Supplemental Indenture No. 48") to the Amended and Restated Trust Indenture dated as of March 1, 2001 (the "Restated Indenture"; the Restated Indenture as amended and supplemented through the date of issue of the 2018B Bonds, including being amended and supplemented by Supplemental Indenture No. 48 and as it may be further amended and supplemented from time to time, is referred to herein as, the "Senior Indenture"), between the Pennsylvania Turnpike Commission (the "Commission") and U.S. Bank National Association, as successor trustee (the "Trustee").
-The 2018B Bonds are being issued for the purpose of financing: (a) a portion of the costs of the current refunding and redemption of all of the Commission's outstanding (i) Variable Rate Turnpike Revenue Bonds, Series B-1 of 2017, and (ii) Variable Rate Turnpike Revenue Bonds, Series B-2 of 2017 ((i) and (ii) together, the "Refunded 2017B Bonds"); and (b) the costs of issuing the 2018B Bonds.
-The 2018B Bonds are not secured by the Debt Service Reserve Fund established under the Senior Indenture.
+The Pennsylvania Turnpike Commission Turnpike Revenue Refunding Bonds, First Series of 2019 (the "First Series Bonds") are being issued pursuant to a Supplemental Trust Indenture No. 49 dated as of February 1, 2019 ("Supplemental Indenture No. 49") to the Amended and Restated Trust Indenture dated as of March 1, 2001 (the "Restated Indenture"; the Restated Indenture as amended and supplemented through the date of issue of the First Series Bonds, including being amended and supplemented by Supplemental Indenture No. 49 and as it may be further amended and supplemented from time to time, is referred to herein as, the "Senior Indenture"), between the Pennsylvania Turnpike Commission (the "Commission") and U.S. Bank National Association, as successor trustee (the "Trustee").
+The First Series Bonds are being issued for the purpose of financing: (a) a portion of the costs of the current refunding and redemption of all of the Commission's outstanding Fixed Rate Turnpike Revenue Bonds, Series C of 2017 (the "Refunded 2017C Bonds"); and (b) the costs of issuing the First Series Bonds.